 (above is a Cashmere Sealpoint - picture courtesy of Fur & Feather)

-Cashmere Lops riginate from characteristics appearing in Dwarf Lops, the mutation was developed by breeders and the new standardised breed was recognised by the British Rabbit Council in the 1980’s.
+Cashmere Lops originate from reproducing characteristics appearing in Dwarf Lops, the mutation was developed by breeders and the new standardised breed was recognised by the British Rabbit Council in the 1980’s.

 Cashmere Lops have been bread in many colours.

-These rabbits can be ifficult to keep requiring special accommodation, grooming and handling.
+These rabbits can be difficult to keep, requiring special accommodation, grooming and handling.
 Seek expert advice.

 Small standard sized rabbit 4 - 5.4 lbs (2.15-2.381 kgs)

 For further information about this breed please contact:

 National Cashmere Lop Club: Mr S Whincup-Grindey 01283 211180